Why do I specialise / My commitment to you

 Why I am a Counsellor

-Through my interest in people.
+I am a counsellor because of my interest in people.
 I am motivated to help people have a better life.

 As a former HR director from the software industry, I understand the effects of stress and anxiety and what it can do to people.
 I developed an interest in counselling after my mother died and thought my life was not worth living.
 My training started 16 years ago and have been providing counselling services for many years.